 Each Commissioned Officer onboard gets a second responsibility, and our junior weather forecaster, Lt ‘Seaweed Sid’ was also the ships Sailing Officer.
 As the ship was so big we were able to carry a handful of fibreglass sailing dinghies which were stowed, strapped up on the deckhead (ceiling) of the afterdeck (the bit at the back, halfway up).

 At the end of our visit to Freemantle those dinghies needed to be recovered from the Freemantle Sailing Club further up the Swan River, so as ‘Seaweed Sid’ was our boss, we ‘Met’ lads were given the job of recovering them.
 We piled in to a motor launch and were taken up to the club.
 We were each allocated a dinghy to take back.
 We had no lifejackets and the fact that I couldn’t swim was of no concern to anybody.
 We each sat astride the bow end of our dinghies and paddled out to the middle of the river where we roped ourselves one behind the other to the motor launch.
-As well as myself onboard the dinghy I had a very large kitbag which apparently had all the sails and bits in it, where the masts were I've no idea.
+As well as myself onboard the dinghy I had a very large kitbag which apparently had all the sails and bits in it, where the masts were I just can't remember, maybe they went by road, what I was sat astride was a glorified fibreglass rowing boat.

 When we arrived back at Hermes we detached from the launch and were informed that we were to be hauled up to the afterdeck on the port, or left hand side, whilst remaining in the dinghies.
 Kevin was the first one to be hauled up, and I was to follow him.
 When it was my turn the rope was thrown down to me.
 This ‘rope’ went to a large ‘O’ ring as I recall, which then had three ropes and hooks coming off it.
 These were to be attached to the dinghy, one at the sharp end and one either side at the back.
 With the dinghy secured I stood up and hung on to the ropes before giving the thumbs up that I was ready for the lift.